postmanlabs/labs-docs/_posts/01_postman/03_collections/2017-05-04-creating_collections.md

 After creating the collection, you can save requests to the collection and add folders for better organization.

-**Note**: At the bottom of the screen you can select "Show this window at launch" to indicate whether you want the **Create New** modal to display each time you open Postman.
+**Note**: At the bottom of the screen you can select "Show this window at launch" to indicate whether you want the **Create New** tab to display each time you open Postman.

 <br>

 #### Launch screen

-The **Create New** modal appears by default when you launch Postman.
+The **Create New** tab appears by default when you launch Postman.

-**Note**: At the bottom of the modal you can select "Show this window at launch" to indicate whether you want the **Create New** modal to display each time you open Postman.
+**Note**: At the bottom of the modal you can select "Show this window at launch" to indicate whether you want the **Create New** tab to display each time you open Postman.

 1. Open Postman.
-2. In the **Create New** modal, click "Collection".
+2. In the **Create New** tab, click "Collection".
 3. In the **CREATE A NEW COLLECTION** modal, enter a name and optional description.
 4. Click the **Create** button.

 After you save the request, you can add the URL, method, headers, and body to the request in the builder.

-**Note**: At the bottom of the screen you can select "Show this window at launch" to indicate whether you want the **Create New** modal to display each time you open Postman.
+**Note**: At the bottom of the screen you can select "Show this window at launch" to indicate whether you want the **Create New** tab to display each time you open Postman.

 ### Saving a request to a collection